Baryon and meson masses in the Nambu--Jona-Lasinio model: A Bayesian approach

 Mesons and diquarks can be described within the NJL model by solving the Bethe-Salpeter equation for the scattering of a quark and an antiquark (or two quarks in the case of diquarks).
 The existence of a bound state can then be inferred from the $T$-matrix.
 In the so-called ring approximation (random phase approximation) for the $T$-matrix, the infinite resummation of diagrams is reduced to a geometric sum involving the quartic coupling and the two-particle loop function~$\Pi_X$(p),

-where $\mathcal{G}_X=2G_X$ is, up to a loop factor 2, the four-quark coupling constant appearing in the Lagrangian, that selects the appropriate interaction channel associated to the quantum numbers $X$. $T_{X}$ refers to the $T$-matrix in the channel $X$, which can describe a bound state if a pole in the physical Riemann sheet of $p$ is generated.
+where $\mathcal{G}_X=2G_X$ is, up to a loop factor 2, the four-quark coupling constant appearing in the Lagrangian, that selects the appropriate interaction channel associated with the quantum numbers $X$. $T_{X}$ refers to the $T$-matrix in the channel $X$, which can describe a bound state if a pole in the physical Riemann sheet of $p$ is generated.
 The mass of the bound state can be inferred as the pole position in the real energy axis.
 Therefore, we identify the mass $m_X$ (at rest) of the meson/diquark $X$ as the solution of the equation,